SWFA Intermediate Cup

 The South Wales Intermediate Cup is the regional knock-out competition for clubs beneath the umbrella of the South Wales Football Association, at the level of Tier 4 and below of the Welsh Football Pyramid in South Wales.

+It was last played in the 2021–22 season.

 History

 The cup was originally called the South Wales & Monmouthshire Amateur Cup, run by the South Wales and Monmouthshire Football Association until after the 1967–68 season.

 Previous winners

 Information sourced from the South Wales Football Association website.